 ZenMate servers and locations

 ZenMate has quite good server coverage.
 They have 2800+ servers around 78 countries, thus covering much of the globe.
-So, you’re getting quite a lot of options to choose from.
+So, you’re getting quite a lot of server locations to choose from.

 |Region||Number of countries|